-A lot has happened quickly and now you're left to choose your next step to help you defend against OWI charges.
-We understands you have questions.
+A lot has happened quickly and now you're left to choose your next step in order to help defend against OWI charges.
+We understand you have questions.

 "What is 'Implied Consent?'"

-It's important to get answers to your questions right away from a knowledgeable attorney in order to start your defense against DUI, OWI, DWI, BAC and PAC charges in Wisconsin.
+It's important to get answers right away from a knowledgeable attorney in order to start your defense against DUI, OWI, DWI, BAC and PAC charges in Wisconsin.

-Here, we focus on answering questions related to consent to testing for intoxication.
+Here, we'll tackle some common questions about consent to testing for intoxication.

 Did I Have to Perform Field Sobriety Tests in Wisconsin?

 When law enforcement suspects a driver is intoxicated, they will pull that driver over to try to verify their suspicions.

 As part of their process of trying to determine whether or not you are under the influence of alcohol or drugs, they may ask you to perform various tests.
 These are called Field Sobriety Tests (FST) and can include walking a straight line heel to toe, reciting the alphabet, touching your finger to your nose and many other exercises.

 What you may not know is that, barring certain circumstances, you are not required by law to perform any of these tests.
 You absolutely may refuse; it is your right.
 That said, it is always in your best interest to be polite to the police, including when refusing FST.

 (Please note, if you are a commercial driver and are pulled over while operating under your CDL, you are required to submit to this testing as part of the terms of your license.)

 While most drivers are not required by Wisconsin law to submit to Field Sobriety Tests, if you are arrested for OWI chemical testing will then be required and covered under Implied Consent.

 If you were arrested for OWI and have charges pending against you in Wisconsin, you should contact an experienced attorney to help with your defense.